Conformal Prediction Bands for Two-Dimensional Functional Time Series: FAR(1) estimation and adaptation to CP

 We can now combine \eqref{eqn:Gamma1_ideal} and \eqref{eqn:pseudo-inverse}, plugging in estimated eigenfunctions and eigenvalues and calling $\hat{\Gamma}_{0,M}^{-1}$ the resulting estimator of $\Gamma_{0,M}^{-1}$, to finally derive:

 Notice that the operator $\hat{\Gamma}_{0,M}^{-1}$ is bounded on $\mathbb{H}$ if $\hat{\lambda}_j$ are strictly greater than zero for $j=1, \dots ,M$.
 Nevertheless, even if such condition is met, in practice one should cautiously select the number of principal components $M$, because very small eigenvalues will result in very high reciprocals $\hat{\lambda}^{-1}_j$, providing in practice unbounded estimates of $\Gamma_{0,M}^{-1}$.
-Such observation motivated \citet{didericksen} to add a positive baseline to the estimated eigenvalues $\hat{\lambda}_j$.
+Such observation motivated \citealt{didericksen} to add a positive baseline to the estimated eigenvalues $\hat{\lambda}_j$.
 This small modification improves the estimation of the operator $\Psi$, and most importantly, contributes to weaken the dependency of $\hat{\Psi}_M$ on $M$.

 We now aim to adapt the previous estimator \eqref{eq:EK_estimator_APP} to the conformal inference setting.
 The goal is to accommodate the forecasting algorithm in order to estimate the point predictor $g_{\mathcal{I}_1}$ from the training set only.
 As a preliminary step, given that the FAR(1) model has been presented for mean-centered data, one has to estimate the mean function $\hat{\mu}_{\mathcal{I}_1}$ from the training set only and consequently center all the observations in the training and calibration set around $\hat{\mu}_{\mathcal{I}_1}$.
 If the sample size at disposal is sufficiently large and if the stationarity assumption is fulfilled, it should make no great difference to estimate the population function $\mu$ with the sample mean $\hat{\mu}=\frac{1}{T}\sum_{t=1}^T Y_t$ or with its restriction on the training set $\hat{\mu}_{\mathcal{I}_1}=\frac{1}{m}\sum_{t \in \mathcal{I}_1} Y_t$.
 Another fundamental step is the estimation of functional principal components.
 Since in the CP framework we are allowed to use only the information from the training set in order to compute $\hat{\xi}_1, \dots, \hat{\xi}_M$, it is then natural to employ only training data $\{z_h: h \in \mathcal{I}_1\}$ in such estimation routine.

 In order to obtain estimator $\hat{\Psi}_M$ \eqref{eq:EK_estimator}, one has to compute $\hat{\Gamma}_1$ and $\hat{\Gamma}_{0,M}^{-1}$ from the training set.
 While the computation of the sample pseudo-inverse of the autocovariance estimator is straightforward: